visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### Multiple business books and records
-Yes bookeeping.ai can handle multiple business books and records You can add as many businesses you like.
+Yes bookeeping.ai can handle multiple business books and records You can add as many businesses as you like.
 However, you need to buy subscriptions for each Please watch [this video for guidance](https://assets.bookeeping.ai/help/1.mp4)

-### How does bookeeping take information from quickbooks?
+### How does bookeeping take information from QuickBooks?
-We are currently working on quickbooks integration.
-For the meantime, you can upload as CSV
+We are currently working on QuickBooks integration.
+In the meantime, you can upload it as CSV

+## How to add more collaborators
+Yes, you can add more collaborators at a small charge of $10/collaborator.
+Please inform us whenever you need to add your collaborators.
+We will help you implement on your current billing settings
+## How to add more bank accounts
+Yes, you can add more bank accounts at a small charge of $10/bank account.
+Please let us know if you want to add more bank accounts now and how many.
+We will help you implement on your current billing settings